paharipratyush/DocuQuery-AI-/README.md

 7.  **Interactive Experience:** Streamlit provides the web interface, managing session state to enable "Continue Answer" and "Dive Deeper" functionalities, allowing users to explore information incrementally.
 8.  **Rate Limiting:** A `TokenBucket` mechanism ensures responsible API usage, preventing excessive calls to the Gemini LLM.

-*For a visual representation of the architecture, please refer to the project's documentation or a separate diagram if available.*
+*For a visual representation of the architecture, please refer to the project's documentation or a separate diagram.*

 ## 🛠️ Prerequisites